kapow-games/documentation/source/includes/_client-api.md

 Parameter | Description
 --------- | -----------
-metric | The configured metric whose stats are to be displayed. interval | The time interval for which the stats are to be displayed.
+metric | Configured metric whose stats are to be displayed. interval | Time interval for which the stats are to be displayed.
 Possible values are: `daily`/`weekly`/`monthly`/`alltime`.

 # WebView Management